 A solid foundation in traditional literacy instruction, coupled with innovative approaches, ensures a developmentally appropriate, yet globally competitive, program.
 Immersion in the fine arts aims at providing a balanced approach to the foundation of each child's education.

 A rich oral language vocabulary is the primary predictor of future reading success.
-Therefore, our teachers consistently engage in conversation with our students.
-During center-based learning, teachers use a revised version of Blooms Taxonomy to ensure children exercise higher-level thinking skills.
+Therefore, our teachers consistently engage in rich conversation with our students.

 Our approach to mathematics involves the manipulation of objects and the investigation of problems from multiple angles.
 Children learn to think mathematically, rather than develop route skills.
-Mathematical objectives include one-to-one correspondence, oral counting ability, number recognition, sorting skills, concepts of size and measurement, positional words, geometry, foundational algebra, estimation, graphing skills, and mathematical vocabulary.
+Mathematical objectives are as follows.

 Each project allows children to explore scientific approaches.
 Children formulate questions and hypotheses, investigate, explore, discover, record, and document.
-Our science curriculum includes basic physics concepts, living and non-living things, the natural world, dinosaurs and fossils, life cycles, the human body, the earth and sky, and scientific vocabulary.
+Our science curriculum includes the following.

 Our approach to visual arts focuses on free design and unique creations.
 Artistic techniques are taught through an Artist of the Month program, which serves to inspire our budding artists.
 Music and simple instruments are central to classroom instruction.
 Children are exposed to a variety of musical genres and historical compositions.

 The Ramps and Pathways program allows for the investigation of physics through our block centers.
 Lego Labs explore simple machines and basic concepts of engineering, through the use of Legos and 2D/3D modeling.